We offer several options to sync files to your destination. You can:

-- Connecting to Google Sheets
+- Connect to Google Sheets

 Our integration with storage services is optimized for buckets that receive periodic, automatic data dumps.
 These could be internal reports generated by your own tools, or APIs that we haven’t yet offered full support for.